As an advisor to families, individuals and businesses for many years, I’ve been inspired by these tips, all of which have stood the test of time.

 5. Live within your means.

-The ability to live within your means is powerful financial discipline, because you’ll have less stress when other things go south, like income or investment returns.
+The ability to live within your means is powerful financial discipline.
+You will have less stress at the most stressful times, when other things go south, like income or investment returns.
 How much you make doesn’t determine how much you have, and how much you have doesn’t determine how much you need.

 6. A changing and open mind is healthy; be flexible.